 Days 2-4.
 You will have three days dedicated to exploring the region, which will also give you the option for 3 stays inside a hide.
 During daytime different activities will be offered, depending on the weather conditions and your personal preferences.

 – 3 attempts to spot Brown Bears from a hide.
 Normally we go there late in the afternoon, as the biggest chances to spot bears are around dusk.
 You can stay inside the hide as much as you want, normally until midnight.
 The hides we reach by 4×4 vehicles.
-Some hides may require additional 10-15min walk.
-As long as dinners cannot be eaten in the hotel these 3 evening, a packed dinner will be arranged for you.
-The hides are equipped with benches, beds and toilet.
+Some hides may require an additional 10-15 min walk.
+As long as dinners cannot be eaten in the hotel these 3 evenings, a packed dinner will be arranged for you.
+The hides are equipped with benches, beds and toilets.
 They are soundproof and completely safe.

-– Visits to the Devil’s Throat Cave (housing the highest underground waterfall on the Balkans – 42m high) and Yagodina Cave (among the biggest and most beautiful caves in Bulgaria).
+– Visits to the Devil’s Throat Cave (housing the highest underground waterfall in the Balkans – 42m high) and Yagodina Cave (among the biggest and most beautiful caves in Bulgaria).

-– Visit to Trigrad Gorge.
-One of the most impressive feature of this part of the Rhodopes.
-The 350m high vertical cliffs of the gorge are home of the elusive Wallcreeper, which you may have the luck to spot around the entrance of the Devil’s Throat Cave.
+– Visit to the Trigrad Gorge.
+One of the most impressive features of this part of the Rhodopes.
+The 350m high vertical cliffs of the gorge are home to the elusive Wallcreeper, which you may have the luck to spot around the entrance of the Devil’s Throat Cave.

 Not included activities (payable locally):

-– Jeep safari from Yagodina/Yagodina Cave on to the Eagle’s Eye viewpoint above the village of Yagodina (costs around 30-35 Euros per jeep).
-30min adrenaline drive will take you to the top of mountains, where a purposely build platform provides breath-taking scenery over the Rhodope Mountains.
-These can be ordered and paid for on spot (no need to book in advance).
+– Jeep safari from Yagodina/Yagodina Cave onto the Eagle’s Eye viewpoint above the village of Yagodina (costs around 30-35 Euros per jeep).
+30min adrenaline drive will take you to the top of the mountains, where a purposely built platform provides breathtaking scenery over the Rhodope Mountains.
+These can be ordered and paid for on the spot (no need to book in advance).
 The jeep safari can be combined with the hike from Trigrad to Yagodina Cave (see above for details).

 – A visit to Haramiyska Cave.
-The cave can be entered and explored only with a special equipment.
-The lovers of the extreme sports can reach to the foot of the cave, but only under the leadership of the qualified guides and cave instructors they can proceed and enter inside.
+The cave can be entered and explored only with special equipment.
+The lovers of extreme sports can reach to the foot of the cave, but only under the leadership of qualified guides and cave instructors they can proceed and enter inside.
 If you want to try something extraordinary, and you have no fear of heights, you can go for it, even without having any previous experience with rock climbing and/or caving.
 Reaching the cave requires some 15min very steep hike.
-After the shoving through the cave labyrinth, there is a 43 meters letting down to the center of the underground cavern, 180 meters long.
+After shoving through the cave labyrinth, there are 43 meters letting down to the centre of the underground cavern, 180 meters long.
 The total length of the cave is 495m and the whole tour takes between 3 and 5hrs depending on the group size.
-The Haramiyska Cave visits are normally made once a day at 10.30 am (starting from the Devil’s Throat Cave), with a group of maximum 15 people, led by experienced guides.
-Joining these tours requires advance booking (payments are made on spot though).
+The Haramiyska Cave visits are normally made once a day at 10.30 am (starting from the Devil’s Throat Cave), with a group of a maximum of 15 people, led by experienced guides.
+Joining these tours requires advance booking (payments are made on the spot though).
 The price is around 15-20 Euros/person.
 You need to bring your own headlamp, shoes with good grip and clothes, which you should know will become rather dirty/muddy after visiting the cave.
-This is a true adrenaline activity, and a very good way to get over your fears of height, or passing through narrow tunnels in the darkness.
+This is a true adrenaline activity and a very good way to get over your fears of heights, or passing through narrow tunnels in the darkness.

 Day 5.
 Transfer to Sofia Airport for departure.